 If you’re keen to know how to improve fuel economy, keeping an eye on your tyre pressures should frequently feature on your to-do list.

-You’ll be able to find your manufacturer’s recommended tyre pressure levels in one of three places:
+You’ll be able to find your manufacturer’s recommended tyre pressure levels in one of three places, which could be your vehicles user manual, inside the fuel cap cover or inside edge of the driver’s door.

 Tyres pressures only ever go down with time – and when they do, it makes the softer tyre spread more surface area over the road.
 With more of the tyre touching the road, rolling resistance is significantly increased, causing your car to move less efficiently – as well as causing excessive wear on the outer edges of the tyres.